MentaTheEagle/clangenZombies/README.md

 Fan-edit creator: SableSteel, and many others

+### Zombies Mod
+This mod adds in cats that are technically dead but can still interact with the living!
+It uses the developmental version only and may be buggy.
+Please let me know if it breaks anything!

 ## Downloads
 ### Stable
 Stable versions can be downloaded directly from the [official ClanGen website](https://clangen.io/download)